-- The packaging.
-Okay, so, the packaging IS a necessary evil.
-As I said, I ordered TWO DOZEN eggs and not a single one came cracked.
+Okay, so, the packaging is a necessary evil.
+As I said, I ordered two dozen eggs and not a single one came cracked.
 My bread wasn't squished either.
 But there is so much darn packaging that undoing it all and sorting it for recycling does take some time.
 The packaging has several parts.
 These parts are:

 - The outer cardboard Jet box

 - A soft packing material that is bio-degradable if you take it out of its plastic bag